 CRM stands for Customer Relationship Management and it’s a vital concept for business owners.

-A customer management system is any system that stores information about your clients, allowing you to keep track of your customers and make it easy to look them up individually to see their past interactions with your business and brand.
-Yet the best CRM systems go well beyond simply recording basic information and will also help you manage your relationships with suppliers and other contacts.
+A customer relationship management system is any system that stores information about your clients, allowing you to keep track of your customers and make it easy to look them up individually to see their past interactions with your business and brand.
+The best CRM systems go well beyond simply recording basic information and will also help you manage your relationships with suppliers and other contacts.

 Here’s a little more on what a CRM is; the different types of CRM systems; and how you can best leverage CRM systems for your business.